 - On-Demand: The on-demand portion of the license goes into effect when the reserved commit has been exhausted that is associated with the configured license key.
 In the case of a license that has no reserve commit, the on-demand charges will apply to all capacity used.
 If a reserve commit is 10 TB, for instance, the reserved commit rate will apply until 10 TB is in use, and only then the higher on-demand rate will apply.

 - Duration: This is how long the price will apply.
 Generally, the longer the committed duration, the lower the price per GB.

-Effective capacity usage is billed and tracked via the Pure-as-a-Service program.
+Effective capacity usage is billed and tracked via the Evergreen//One program.
 See here for details.

 For sales/partner quote process information, please ensure you are logged in as additional helpful information will be below.

 A general PaaS contract can be used to generate licenses for both FlashArrays and Cloud Block Store deployments.
 A Cloud Block Store specific license is only applicable to Cloud Block Store.
 A license can be used by multiple deployments of Cloud Block Store simultaneously as well.
 So if the effective used of CBS "A" is 5 TB and the effective used of CBS "B" is 10 TB and the license they use comes from a 20 TB contract, 15 TB of 20 available TB will be consumed from that contract.